First Montessori School in Sugar Land

-Riverbend Montessori School is the oldest Montessori school in Sugar Land serving Fort Bend County for more than 37 years.
+Riverbend Montessori School is the first Montessori school in Sugar Land serving Fort Bend County for more than 43 years.
 It started as a preschool and now serves students through sixth grade.
 Many of our staff have been providing Montessori education to Fort Bend families for more than eight years.

 If you want to be an active participant in your child’s education and a member of a vibrant school community, then Riverbend Montessori is your community.
 Montessori is the most popular non-parochial private school education system in Fort Bend County.
 It is a proven educational system having been used for more than 100 years around the world.
 Riverbend is best known for active family involvement in the First Colony community and has a record of excellence in the classroom and beyond.

 Montessori education prepares the child for a lifetime of learning.
 “Our care of the child should be governed, not by the desire ‘to make him learn things,’ but by the endeavor always to keep burning within him that light which is called intelligence.” – Maria Montessori